esciencecenter-digital-skills/research-software-support/main/workshops.md

 ## Homework

-These are potential homework exercises that can be
+These are potential homework exercises that can be used in a live workshop setting.

 ### Research Software